terminatorul/asn1c-cmake-module/README.md

 The `ASN1_DEBUG_OUTPUT` keyword with the value `true` will add a C preprocessor macro to the compilation options for your target.
 The macro is used by the generated C sources to output debug information when parsing encoded ASN.1 input.
 Use this options during debugging to see why the generated code can not parse your encoded input.
 The effect is to add `-DASN1_EMIT_DEBUG=1` to CMake targets that link with `ASN1::targetName`.

 As the function produces generated code, you may want to disable warnings for the resulting sources.
-Unfortunately the warning options are compiler-specific, and CMake currently has no single option to disable warnings for any supported compiler.
+Unfortunately the warning options are compiler-specific, and CMake currently has no single option to disable warnings for all supported compilers.
 So you can use the `DISABLE_WARNINGS` keyword with a list of compiler ID arguments, for one or more of the well known compilers.
 They currently are `GNU` and `MSVC` only.
-Or you can use a `-` to disable warnings on any of these known compilers.
+Or you can use a dash `-` to disable warnings on any of these known compilers.
+Using this option is not recommended, instead disable specific warnings that are bothering you.
+For the appropriate warnings for MSVC use `COMPILE_OPTIONS MSVC "/wd4244" "/wd4267" "/wd4996"`, which will disable:
+- C4244: conversion' conversion from 'type1' to 'type2', possible loss of data
+- C4267: 'var' : conversion from 'size_t' to 'type', possible loss of data
+- C4996: explicit `deprecated` declaration, for example: "This function or variable may be unsafe.
+Consider using _safe_version_ instead.
+To disable deprecation, use _CRT_SECURE_NO_WARNINGS.
+See online help for details."

 You can pass any list of options to the compiler with the `COMPILE_OPTIONS` keyword to the function.
 Specify the `<c_compiler_id>` immediately after `COMPILE_OPTIONS` and before the options list.
 Options will only be applied when the current C compiler (see ][`CMAKE_C_COMPILER_ID`](https://cmake.org/cmake/help/latest/variable/CMAKE_LANG_COMPILER_ID.html)).
 The flags listed will be used to compile the generated source files.
 The `DISABLE_WARNINGS` option above is a pre-defined set of `COMPILE_FLAGS`.